microsoft/pylance-release/TROUBLESHOOTING.md

 Note that if you are coming to Pylance from using the Microsoft Python Language Server, this setting has changed from `python.autoComplete.extraPaths` to `python.analysis.extraPaths`.

+### Migrating from the Microsoft Python Language Server to Pylance

+If you are moving from the Microsoft Python Language Server over to Pylance, a good place to start is by reading [our migration doc](MIGRATING_TO_PYLANCE.md) which outlines a couple notable changes between the language servers.

 ### Minimum VS Code version

 To use Pylance, you will need to be using VS Code version 1.46.0 or above.